 Failure mode 2: telemetry drift

 Three teams, three telemetry conventions.
-The platform team exposes a Prometheus counter, http_requests_total{status=~"5.."}.
-The payments team has a custom counter named payments_failures_nb.
-Checkout uses StatsD with a metric called checkout.request.failed.
+The platform team exposes a Prometheus counter (http_requests_total{status=~"5.."}), while the payments team has rolled their own counter named payments_failures_nb, and checkout is on StatsD with a metric called checkout.request.failed.

 A generic agent searches for "errors" across this estate.
 Zero matches.
 Any company past around fifty engineers has this problem.
 The signal that says "payments is failing" lives in payments_failures_nb, and the agent has to learn that mapping.
 It cannot guess.